 How do I Clean the Diva Cup?

 First things first: wash your hands!
-Afterward, simply take out your cup, empty it and rinse it under the hot tap.
+Afterward, take out your cup, empty it and rinse it under the hot tap.
 Once cleaned, you insert it again.
-After your cycle and before using it again, it is highly advised to wash it with the DivaWash or a mild, unscented, oil-free soap.
+After your cycle and before using it again, washing it with the DivaWash or a mild, unscented, oil-free soap is highly advised.
 You can also boil it for 5 to 10 minutes.
-Finally, ensure you store it in the cotton bag, away from perfumes and make-up.
+Finally, ensure you store it in a cotton bag, away from perfumes and make-up.

 What If I am In a Public Bathroom?

-It may be awkward to run to the sink to empty and wash your cup in a public bathroom.
-Make sure you wash your hands before taking it out, open the cup in the toilet and use toilet paper to clean the outside of your cup and re-insert.
+Running to the sink to empty and wash your cup in a public bathroom may be awkward.
+Ensure you wash your hands before taking it out, open the cup in the toilet, use toilet paper to clean the outside of your cup and re-insert.
 Once you’re home, wash it thoroughly to ensure it’s clean.

 Does the Diva Cup Hurt?

 A lot of people ask whether the cup is painful.
 If inserted correctly, you should feel NO pain.
 In fact, you shouldn’t even feel anything at all.
-The best part is that your body heats up the silicone, making it more comfortable to use.
-Also, when you’re on your period, your flow will create lubrication.
-If you’re using it before your period and feel that it’s a bit dry, simply run it underwater.
+The best part is that your body heats up the silicone, making it more comfortable.
+Also, your flow will create lubrication when you’re on your period.
+Run it underwater if you’re using it before your period and feel a bit dry.

 Does It Get Messy?

-I’ll be honest, I’ve heard some horror stories about the mess and the splish-splash of the cup.
+Honestly, I’ve heard some horror stories about the mess and the splish splash of the cup.
 For some people, it requires getting used to it.
-For others, it’s about making sure the cup is inserted correctly and, most importantly, taken out correctly.
-Give yourself time to adjust, and I promise you won’t regret it.
-In the first few months, give the restroom regular visits so that you don’t risk having a very full cup and leaking as a result.
+For others, it’s about ensuring the cup is inserted correctly and, most importantly, taken out correctly.
+Give yourself time to adjust; I promise you won’t regret it.
+In the first few months, give the restroom regular visits so that you don’t risk having a full cup and leaking.